Janhavi1305/SoC-Musify/README.md

 STEP 4 : Run all the cells one by one and check the output STEP 5 : Wait for the model training as it takes a long time depending on the dataset used and various other factors.
-STEP 6 : Run the last cell and a file named as AI_composed_musicfinal.mid will be saved STEP 7 : Play the file AI_composed_musicfinal.mid
+STEP 6 : Run the last cell and a file named as AI_composed_musicfinal.mid will be saved
-You have composed your own music by using AI.
-You can create a large no. of different music by tweaking the code a bit.